 - immune system medications, like those used in cancer treatment

-Deposits of chains of sugar molecules (complex mucopolysaccharides) in the skin cause the skin condition myxedema.
-These compounds attract water, which lead to swelling.
+Deposits of chains of sugar molecules in the skin cause the skin condition myxedema.
+These compounds attract water, which leads to swelling.
 These skin changes are a result of hypothyroidism.

 Myxedema crisis often occurs after a long history of hypothyroidism.
 It’s more common during cold winter months.
-It can be triggered by any of the following:
+Any of the following can trigger it: